Scheduled Printing: How to Print Files on Schedule with FolderMill Service

 Now FolderMill service is configured so that it starts real-time processing of files at 6 PM and stops working at 9 AM every day.

-How to schedule start/stop of FolderMill Processor (desktop mode)
+How to schedule running FolderMill as application

 FolderMill can also work as a regular desktop application.
 Take the same steps as described above but select FolderMill Processor.exe to start or stop.